Chapter 44

 "[12] After this he went down to Capernaum with his mother and brothers and his disciples.
 There they stayed for a few days.
 [13] When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
 [14] In the temple courts he found men selling cattle, sheep and doves, and others sitting at tables exchanging money.
 [15] So he made a whip out of cords, and drove all from the temple area, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
 [16] To those who sold doves he said, "Get these out of here!
 How dare you turn my Father's house into a market!""

-As one reflects upon all that we have covered in this portion of our study, one can conclude that,
+With all that we have covered, one can conclude that,

 In fact, this is precisely what Jesus said when He identified the Pharisees, scribes and elders to be hypocrites.
-To read an excerpt of what Jesus told them let us go to,
+This is recorded in,

 Mark 7:6